Guttz/guttz.github.io/_posts/2019-08-23-hydra-ecosystem-gsoc19.md

 There were a couple of additional contributions made along the way and during the Community Bonding that will be mentioned for consistency but were mainly auxiliary:

 ### Blogging
-Introductory article on the Hydra Ecosystem: https://gustavomorais.me/hydra-agent-101
+An introductory article on the Hydra Ecosystem: https://gustavomorais.me/hydra-agent-101

 ### hydrus